stay-js/area-calculator/README.md

-# Area calculator app built in Rust
+# Area and perimeter calculator app built in Rust

-This simple CLI app calculates the area of the selected shape given the required parameters.
+This simple CLI app calculates the area and/or the perimeter of the selected shape given the required parameters.

 ## Supported shapes: